joaosantoss12/Advent-of-Code-2023/README.md

 # Advent-of-Code-2023
-This is the first year I'm taking part in advent of code.
+This is my first year participating in advent of code.

 I chose C++ because I wanted to practise my skills, explore the language and improve my algorithm solving skills.
 <p align="left">